 - 2011/12 – Aldermaston Nativity Play

 From 1996 to 2011 we jointly produced, with the Parish Hall Management Committee, an annual dinner/theatre evening.
-The funds raised from these productions all went to Aldermaston’s Parish Hall, which has enabled them to raise sufficient funds to considerable refurbishment projects in 2012 & 2013..
+The funds raised from these productions all went to Aldermaston’s Parish Hall, which has enabled them to raise sufficient funds for considerable refurbishment projects in 2012 & 2013.

-In addition to distributing profits, the productions also were able to invest in enhanced theatrical facilities:
+In addition to distributing profits, the Players also have invested in enhancing theatrical facilities:

 for Aldermaston Parish Hall